 Arthritis, Parkinson’s disease, and broken bones are just a few reasons seniors are unable to get around like they did when they were younger.
 Make sure your loved one has access to transportation that helps him or her get to medical appointments since ongoing care minimises the impact of progressive conditions such as Parkinson’s disease.
 Treating the symptoms of these types of health conditions alleviates pain and muscle rigidity that limits a senior’s movements.

 For many seniors in North Coast, NSW, live-in care is an essential component of ageing in place safely and comfortably.
 However, it’s important for them to have carers they can trust and rely on.
 At Home Care Assistance, we extensively screen all of our live-in and 24-hour care workers and only hire those who have experience in the senior home care industry.
 Our strict requirements ensure seniors can remain in the comfort of home with a reduced risk of injury or serious illness.
-To create a comprehensive care plan for your ageing loved one, give us a call at 1300 LIVE-IN or (02) 6646 3527 today.
+To create a comprehensive care plan for your ageing loved one, give us a call at (02) 6646 3527 today.